Rockstar Dundee

 Rockstar Dundee Limited (formerly Ruffian Games Limited) is a British video game developer and a studio of Rockstar Games based in Dundee.
 The studio is best known for developing Crackdown 2.

 Gary Liddon, Billy Thomson, and Gareth Noyce founded the company as Ruffian Games in April 2008.
 They had previously worked on Crackdown, with Thompson as its lead designer while at Realtime Worlds.
 Ruffian Games immediately partnered with Microsoft for Crackdown 2, being chosen over Realtime Worlds.
 Released in 2010, the game did not sell well enough to allow for a third Crackdown game and Ruffian Games joined co-development projects, including several Kinect games, to stay afloat.
 Game of Glens and Hollowpoint were cancelled, while a Streets of Rage remake was unsuccessfully pitched.
 After independently releasing Fragmental and RADtv, the studio was working with Rockstar Games by October 2019.
-Ruffian Games was acquired by the publisher's parent company, Take-Two Interactive, in October 2020 and became part of Rockstar Games as Rockstar Dundee.
+The publisher's parent company, Take-Two Interactive, acquired Ruffian Games in October 2020 and integrated it with Rockstar Games as Rockstar Dundee.

 History

 Early years and Crackdown 2 (2008–2013)

 Gary Liddon, Billy Thomson, and Gareth Noyce founded Rockstar Dundee as Ruffian Games in April 2008.
 Thomson had led the design for Crackdown at Realtime Worlds, while Liddon and Noyce had worked at Xen Group, a technology provider for the game.
 Thomson associated with Xen Group following Crackdown's 2007 release.
-Ruffian Games' name was derived from an event in Thomson's childhood where he was referred to as "a ruffian" by a school classmate's father, who believed that Thomson had a bad influence on his son.
+Ruffian Games's name was derived from an event in Thomson's childhood where he was referred to as "a ruffian" by a school classmate's father, who believed that Thomson had a bad influence on his son.
 Thomson had relayed the story to Liddon, who suggested that they use the name "Ruffian Games" for their venture.
 Liddon, Thomson, and Noyce assumed the roles of studio head, creative director, and development director, respectively.
 The company moved into Dundee-based offices in October 2008 and its formation was announced in January 2009.
-By this time, the fifteen-person team comprised former developers of Crackdown, Fable II, MotoGP, and the Grand Theft Auto series, among them "five or six" who joined from Realtime Worlds.
+By this time, the 15-person team comprised former developers of Crackdown, Fable II, MotoGP, and the Grand Theft Auto series, among them "five or six" who joined from Realtime Worlds.
 In February, the company hired Steve Iannetta and Ed Campbell, designers for Crackdown, as lead designer and senior designer, respectively.
-It recruited fifteen further people in May.
+It recruited 15 further people in May.
 The headcount grew to 49 by November 2009, partially helped by closures and layoffs affecting other local studios, such as Midway Studios – Newcastle.